Keeping it real

-Since I started building my own web sites - for recreational rather than business purposes - about 20 years ago I've had a fascination with who visits my sites and how they find their way there.
+Since I started building hobby web sites in the late 1990's I've had an interest in who visits my sites and how they find their way to them.
 Since Google Analytics came along it's been easy for webmasters to track this, but one thing that's lacking from an otherwise impressive package is the ability to publish visitor information back to the website itself.

 When establishing Cogitant in 2008, I built this quick and simple website with Joomla.
-Joomla is a free, open-source PHP-based content management system using the equally free mySQL database.
+Joomla is a free, open-source PHP-based content management system using the similarly free mySQL database.
 WordPress is a more popular choice for building blog-style sites but I liked the additional flexibility in structure offered by Joomla.
 Like many open-source frameworks it is designed to be extensible via user-written modules.
 A great many have been written and shared - some under free-to-use open-source licenses like GPL, others under commercial licenses.

-Another great advantage of open source software is that as a developer you can re-use and extend existing functionality.
+Another great advantage of open source software is that as a developer you can easily and legitimately re-use and extend existing functionality and code.
 My starting point for building a "where are site visitors located" add-on was the built-in Joomla module whosonline which displays how many users are logged on.
 This provided the structure for my new Joomla module along with working example of how to access the database, display results etc. Joomla has had one significant structural upgrade since 2008, but it was quite easy to transplant my unique code back into a version of the new standard whoseonline module structure.

 I built my geolocation solution as two Joomla modules.
 One uses a web service (geoplugin.com) to determine approximate location - to the nearest town or country only, based on IP subnet address - and adds this to the site database.
 The other reads recent locations from the database and uses the Google Maps API to plot approximate locations on a map.
 Click on the Recent Visitors link on the main menu to see the results.